willwatson27/ez_calendar/README.md

 # EZCalendar

-Turns Ecto queries into calendar data structures.
-Includes view helpers for server side rendering in Phoenix.
+**Turn your Ecto queries into calendar style data structures!**
+ * Includes view helpers for server side rendering in Phoenix.

-Supports TimexEcto and Calecto.
+ * Works with Calecto and TimexEcto

 ## Installation